melsakka07/E-commerce-web-store-for-kids-books-and-toys/README.md

-# Kids' Corner E-commerce Store 🧸 🎨
+# Yara's Kids' Corner E-commerce Store 🧸 🎨

 ## Overview 🌟

-Welcome to Kids' Corner, an online store dedicated to providing the best books 📚 and toys 🎮 for kids.
+Welcome to Yara's Kids' Corner, an online store dedicated to providing the best books 📚 and toys 🎮 for kids.
 This project is a fully-featured e-commerce web application built using modern web technologies.

 ## Features ✨